Continuous Design and Reprogramming of Totimorphic Structures for Space Applications

 The criteria for being intact are the same for every unit cell $(ij)$, therefore indices are dropped again in the following to ease notation.
 An elementary cell is considered intact if the following conditions are met:

-The first condition means that springs cannot be stretched further than the beam length.
+The first condition means that springs cannot be stretched further than the beam length (for a solution of $\rvec{}{\pPp}$ to exist, Eq.~\ref{eq:2dPy} has to be a real number, meaning that the argument of the square root has to be larger or equal to zero.
+This immediately yields Eq.~\ref{eq:2Dcond}).
 The second (third) conditions check whether the left (right) bottom and top springs cross.

 To avoid overstretched springs, we correct $\leverAngle{}$ by constraining its range.
-The limits of this interval are obtained by the criterion for the existence of real-values solutions of \cref{eq:2dPy} (the term below the root has to be $\geq 0$, see supplemental information):
+The limits of this interval are obtained by the criterion for the existence of real-valued solutions of Eq.~\ref{eq:2dPy} (the term below the root has to be $\geq 0$):

 with $\weirdvec{} = \rvec{}{\pAp} - \rvec{}{\pA} - \lever \polar{\beamAngle{}}$, $\Phi_{} = \invPolar{\weirdvec{}}$, $\Delta_{} = \Phi_{} - \beamAngle{}$, and $C_{} = \frac{\| \weirdvec{} \|}{\beam} - \frac{3}{4} \frac{\beam}{\| \weirdvec{} \|}$.
 If the interval for $\leverAngle{}$ is empty, it is impossible to add a new elementary cell without changing the configuration of previous cells in the structure.
 These conditions are checked for each unit cell separately while constructing it.